alleida23/Tableau_Viz_Challenges/WOW23_W44_UpSet_PLot/README.md

 # Workout Wednesday Challenge: UpSet Plot in Tableau
 **By Albert Lleida, November 2023**

-## Challenge Description

 I'm a Junior Data Analyst enhancing my visualization skills in Tableau.
-This is my first time engaging with Workout Wednesdays by Tableau, and this project is the result.
+This is my first time engaging with Workout Wednesdays, and this project is the result.

 ### Challenge Details